Fannia scalaris: Medical and veterinary importance

 The main medical concern with this species is that it causes accidental enteric, urinary, auricular, and urogenital myiasis.
 Myiasis is the infestation of animals or humans, where dipterous fly larvae feed on the host's necrotic or living tissue.
 This is prevalent in small children and bedridden adults living in unsanitary conditions.

 The veterinary concern is the same as the medical.
 The flies cause the same kind of myiasis in animals as it does in humans.
 It mainly only affects domesticated companion animals who are paralyzed or helpless.

 Forensic importance

 Fannia scalaris is usually found on cadavers in exposed gut content or excrement.
-They are often found on urine-soaked babies’ napkins and wet blankets.
+They are often found on urine-soaked babies’ napkins (diapers) and wet blankets.
 This species is also found on highly decomposed bodies that are in containers that do not allow drainage, which can form semi-liquid media.
 They usually arrive at bodies after the blow flies and flesh flies, when the body is at a greater state of decomposition.